|Pale Ale - English

-Classic English Pale Ales are not pale but rather are golden to copper colored and display English variety hop character.
-Distinguishing characteristics are dryness and defined hop taste, but more malt balance than what you'll typically find in an American Pale Ale.
-Great to drink with all sorts of meats including roast beef, lamb, burgers, duck, goose, etc. Note that the term 'pale ale' is used in England to signify a bottled bitter, and in that way there is no such thing as 'English Pale Ale' to the English.
-The style is a North American construct, borne of the multitude of pale ales that pay homage to these bottled bitters - Bass in particular - and therefore the majority of true examples of the style are found outside Britain.
+The English Pale Ale is a golden to copper colored, malty, hop-forward ale and display English variety hop character.
+Distinguishing characteristics are dryness and defined hop taste, but with more malt balance than what you'll typically find in an American Pale Ale.
+Note that the term 'pale ale' is used in England to signify a bottled bitter, and in that way there is no such thing as 'English Pale Ale' to the English.
+The style is a North American construct, born of the multitude of pale ales that pay homage to these bottled bitters and therefore the majority of true examples of the style are found outside UK.

 Top Beers of the Style

 Jackie O's / Yellow Springs Green Flowers (3.518104)

 Gigantic / Three Floyds Axes of Evil (3.517588)